THC and REM Sleep Rebound: Why Your Dreams Go Wild When You Quit

 If you have pre-existing PTSD or an anxiety disorder and REM rebound is intensifying those symptoms, talk to your prescriber or therapist.
 Prazosin, a blood pressure medication, has evidence for reducing trauma-related nightmares and is sometimes prescribed off-label during this phase.

 If you need immediate support, SAMHSA's National Helpline is available at 1-800-662-4357.
 It is free, confidential, and available 24 hours a day.
+You can also text HOME to 741741 to reach the Crisis Text Line.

 What This Actually Means

 Your brain spent months or years being told to skip the dreaming stage.
 Now it is making up for lost time.
-The vivid dreams, the emotional intensity, the nightmares that feel absurdly real: all of it is your sleep architecture rebuilding itself into a pattern it was designed to follow.
+The vivid dreams, the emotional intensity, the nightmares that feel absurdly real — all of it is your sleep architecture rebuilding itself into a pattern it was designed to follow.

 This is not a side effect of quitting.
 It is a sign of recovery.
 Your brain is doing exactly what a healthy brain does when you remove the thing that was interfering with its most essential maintenance cycle.
 Six weeks from now, you will dream normally and sleep normally.
 Right now, your job is to get through the overcorrection.